whykay-01/whykay-01/README.md

 <h1 align="left">Hi, I'm Yan</h1>
 <h3 align="left"> I am an aspiring software engineer with a BSc degree in computer science and math from NYU.</h3>

-- 🔭 I’m currently working on **agentic AI** for a stealth start up.

 - 🌱 I’m currently learning more about **DevOps practices and social coding**.
 - 📫 Best way to reach me is via **[Email](mailto:yan.k@nyu.edu), my [LinkedIn](https://www.linkedin.com/in/yan-konichshev/)**

 <!---